-As the spiritual homeland of diet staples like bread, cheese, and Chardonnay, it’s easy to see how France has retained a steady perch as the food capital of the planet Earth for a couple of centuries now.
+As the spiritual homeland of diet staples like bread, cheese, and Chardonnay, it’s easy to see how France has retained a steady perch as the food capital of planet Earth for a couple of centuries.

 We appreciate their culinary gifts to the world more than the rise of the sun, and that’s why we’re delving into the sweet and fragrant world of French dining to bring you your definitive guide to Brisbane’s best French restaurants.

 Not just a restaurant, C'est Bon is practically a whole French precinct after a recent epic makeover, with five unique spaces for drinking and dining at every time of day.
 From brunching on the garden patio to enjoying a wine on the rooftop bar before tucking into a full French feast in the intimate dining room, it doesn't get more Parisian than this.

 Keen to try C'est Bon soon?
 Purchase a restaurant gift voucher here.

 Besides making maybe the best pomme frites in the city, Boucher gets tens across the board for every one of their dishes.
 Their menu delicately treads the cross-section where classic meets modern, striking a nice balance between the reverence of French tradition and the temptation to go completely off-piste.
 I can’t rate the bouillabaisse highly enough.

 Everything about Montrachet keeps the embers of the belle époque burning.
 The luxurious interior with sumptuous furnishings and soft gold globe lighting will charm the life out of you before the amuse bouche even hits the table.
 Naturally, the menu is a feast of French classics that have cemented Montrachet position as one of Brisbane’s best French restaurants since 2004.